Monday, September 23, 2013

 Kulani is physically healthy too.
 She has chubby little legs and arms.
 Knowing nothing about her background, we had Kulani tested for developmental progress.
 She tested cognitively advanced for her age.
 We intend to do everything we can to give her the best possible education and support her dreams.
 I hope that someday she will go back to Ethiopia and help the country and the Ethiopian people we have come to love.
 But to be honest, we will support her in whatever she chooses to do or be.
 I have a feeling those choices will be good and her impact on this world will be meaningful.

 My dear stranger, no one in my world knows who you are.
 We do not know whether you are well, whether you recovered from the delivery or even whether you survived the childbirth.
 I hope you did.
 I hope you are okay.
 And I hope the joy I am experiencing with this precious child is not at the expense of the suffering you may feel losing her.
 I have the perfect result of your egg which, with the seed of someone else I will never know, created and grew Kulani, your daughter/our daughter.
-Please accept my blessings and be well.
+Your life is a blessing, and you have my eternal gratitude.

 With Love,